gaucho1978/BACCAble/README.md

 1. The following message identifies gear selection (I use this too):
    - Message id 2ef, first byte: 0x70=Reverse , 0x00=Neutral, 0xf0=Undefined (in example pressed clutch), 0x10=first gear, 0x20=second gear ...and so on up to sixt gear

-2. According to Sniz (a famous guru), this is RFHUB Reset (But I didn't tested it):
+2. According to Sniz (a famous guru), and to alfaobd developer, this is RFHUB Reset message, but it doesn't properly work. the only way I found to stop the thief connection was to flood the bus with this message:
    - T18DAC7F180211010000000000

-3. The following message sequence starts car Alarm:
+3. The following message sequence starts car Alarm, but it works only if the main car panel is on:
    - T1E340041488201500
-   - t1EF84202E20000000156 This, on my car, temporary resets the main panel (if it is on) and starts the panic alarm
+   - t1EF84202E20000000156 At this point of the sequence, on my car,  the main panel temporary resets, if it is on, and starts the panic alarm
    - t2EC80000000000000000
    - T1E340041488201500

-4. This message is periodically sent when panel is on:
+4. This message is periodically sent when panel is on, to define DNA selector position:
    - t38480809DA080004XXYY (XX= counter from 00 to 0F , YY=checksum) DNA status - Dynamic
    - t38480801DA080004XXYY (XX= counter from 00 to 0F , YY=checksum) DNA status - Natural
    - t38480811DA080004XXYY (XX= counter from 00 to 0F , YY=checksum) DNA status - AllWeather